matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * The ability to converse securely and privately is a basic human right.

- * Communication should be available to everyone as an free and open, unencumbered, standard and global network.
+ * Communication should be available to everyone as a free and open, unencumbered, standard and global network.

 ### Mission